Our Vision & Values

 About Us: Who Are We?

-We owe a great deal to the many churches and individuals we have met on our journey, especially those who have supported us through prayer and have become actively involved in the day-to-day operation of our mission.
+We owe a great deal to the many churches and individuals we have met on our journey, especially those who have supported us through prayer and actively become involved in the day-to-day operation of our mission.